ka4ep/Lexical.Localization/docs/ILineReader/README.md

 # Localization Reader
-There are following file formats that are supported with the default class libraries.
+There are following file formats are supported by the Lexical.Localization class library.

 | Format | Reader Class |
 |:---------|:-------|